metaplex-foundation/developer-hub/src/pages/umi/web3js-differences-and-adapters.md

 ## Keypairs

 Generating keypairs is where the difference from Web3Js and Umi increase.
-For Web3Js we can just use the `Keypair.generate()` function, for Umi we need a Umi instance before.
+With Web3Js, you can simply use `Keypair.generate()`, however, in Umi, you first need to create an Umi instance, which you'll use for most Umi and Metaplex-related operations.

 ### Umi
 ```ts